 I love to travel to historic areas of Texas in all cities, small towns and regions of Texas photographing historic homes, historic barns and town squares along the way.
 Let me help you find your own Texas Historic Home.
 I would be honored.
 There are some towns the have very few historic homes and some that have a lot.
 Some areas have very resonably priced historic homes and some areas are uber expensive historic homes because of location.
 Some historic homes have amazing original features and others have had the historic remuddled right out of them – gasp.
 Whether you are looking for Mid Century, Mid Century Modern, Victorian, Craftsman or other historic home architectural styles, I can help.
 I attend many Historic Homes Tours each year and I am a Certified Historic House Specialist with Advanced training.

 I love historic homes and it shows.
+I get chills and thrills at the Texas historic homes I get to work with.
+Other Texas homes are just basic housing, and I am proud to help people with those too, nothing wrong with them.
+We all need a roof over our heads.
+It’s just that there can be so much RIGHT with a finely crafted Texas historic home that I am in awe of them.
+Just the old growth timber is so amazing!
+Old growth wood is so dense that a hole must be drilled in the lumber before putting a nail in.
+Homes that are 160 years old and still as sound as the day they were built, protecting their inhabitants from the elements and holding so many memories of treasured times.
 I am a member of many historic preservation and Texas history organizations.
 I am on the Board of Directors for the New Braunfels Texas Heritage Society which oversees the Museum of Texas Handmade Furniture that is housed in my grandmother Alice Raetzsch’s grandparents’ German fachwerk home.
 I am a member of the Texas State Historical Association; an Associate member of the Daughters of the Republic of Texas, Martin Wells Round Rock Chapter.